Boxwood Insects & Mite Pests Hosts:

 There are three types of insects and mites that attack boxwoods:

-Boxwood psyllid: These insects overwinter as eggs inserted in the boxwood’s buds.
+Boxwood psyllid: These insects overwinter as eggs are inserted in the boxwood’s buds.
 The nymph, the psyllid’s immature stage, may start feeding through the egg in late fall through late May.
 As they grow, the nymphs produce a white waxy coating and can be found pressed against the inside area of the cupped leaf.
 There is only one generation per year.

 Boxwood leafminer: The adult is a delicate, light orange-colored midge (fly).
 It overwinters in the leaf as a pupa.
 In spring, pupae can be seen sticking partially out of the leaf’s underside around the time native dogwoods are flowering (early May in central North Carolina).